 And would you ever consider developing games for the switch?

 I can dream about it.
 One day.

 Now to finish things off, just one random question.
 What’s the longest you can hold your breath for?

 There was a time in my life where I was really fascinated by apnoe diving/free diving.
 I once made it to about 4 minutes.

 And that’s the end of that.
 We had a lovely chat with Markus and hopefully, you lot enjoyed reading it as well.
 If you fancy finding out more about Markus and his new game, then as usual, there are details about where to go below:

-38 yr old hobbyist game developer from Berlin, Germany.
-PhD in computer scientist.
+Markus Scheidgen is a 38 yr old hobbyist game developer from Berlin, Germany.
+PhD in computer science.
 Worked in the .com-bubble, telecommunications, wireless sensor networks, and health care as a researcher and consultant for over 15 years.
-My steam account library only has 48 titles.
+Markus Scheidgen’s steam account library only has 48 titles.
 Started gaming on a Master System.
 Tried to build my first games with 11 on a KC85 (the East-Germany version of the C64).

 For more Q&As with developers, streamers and now even tattoo artists who specialise in Otaku, click HERE.